core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 (14 bytes + size of COUNTERSIGN)
 ~~~~~~~~~~~

+# Message Binding, Sequence Numbers, Freshness and Replay Protection

+The requirements and properties described in Section 7 of {{I-D.ietf-core-object-security}} also apply to OSCORE used in group communication.
+In particular, group OSCORE provides message binding of responses to requests, which provides relative freshness of responses, and replay protection of requests.
+More details about error processing for replay detection in group OSCORE are specified in {{mess-processing}}.
+The mechanisms describing replay protection and freshness of Observe notifications do not apply to group OSCORE, as Observe is not defined for group settings.

+## Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}

+Upon joining the group, new servers are not aware of the Sender Sequence Number values currently used by different clients to transmit group requests.
+This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
+The same holds when a server loses synchronization with Sender Sequence Numbers of clients, for instance after a device reboot.

+The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
+The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods.

+Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
+Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.

+{{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.

 # Message Processing # {#mess-processing}

 Each request message and response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 The following security objectives are fulfilled, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication, message integrity, and message ordering.